 Kundalini Yoga was taught from Master to student for hundreds, perhaps thousands, of years and intersects with the lineage of the Sikh Masters such as Guru Nanak, Guru Ram Das and Guru Gobind Singh for the past 500 years.
 Its sources include many other yoga Masters of the Northern Punjab region of India as well as the unique contributions of the Gurus in the use of naad and Shabd Guru.
 Guru Nanak started the Udasi line through his son Baba Siri Chand, a Master who served and taught for more than 100 years.
 He taught to all existing lineages of that time and educated several of the Sikh Gurus in their youth.
 Yogi Bhajan was the first to openly teach Kundalini Yoga in the East or the West.
 The lineage is now held in legacy through the technology of the Golden Chain ~ a connection to the Masters through the subtle body.

-Kriyas are complete sets of exercises that are performed in the sequences given by the Master, Yogi Bhajan.
+Kriyas are complete sets of exercises that are performed in the sequences.
 They can be simple short sequences or they may involve vigorous, even strenuous exercises, and strong breath techniques such as Breath of Fire, which challenge and strengthen the nervous and endocrine systems and test the will of the practitioner beyond the limitations of their ego.
 The typical class is 60-90 minutes: 5-10 minute warm-up, 30-45 minute kriya, 5-15 minute layout, 11-31 minutes of meditation.

 This information comes from the Kundalini Research Institute.